GX-CHEN/itstime/README.md

 ### Event list (calendar) view, and event view

-Each Schedule have a list of events, which can be viewed in a calendar.
+Each schedule have a list of events, which can be viewed in a calendar.
-You can click on event on the calendar, and view details, or edit/delete it.
-You can also click the "plus" button on the bottom right of the calendar view to add a new event
+You can click on any event on the calendar, to view details, or edit/delete it.
+You can also click the "plus" button on the bottom right of the calendar view to add a new event.

 <p float="left">
 <img src="screenshots/events_table.jpg" alt="Event Table" width="260" />